 As the name suggests ‘filler injection’ is a cosmetic procedure that does just that – it fills.
-It smoothens out scarred, wrinkled, or furrowed skin on the face and gives the face a more desirable shape.
+It smoothens out scarred, wrinkled, or furrowed skin on the face and gives the face a more refined desirable shape.
 Filler injections can also help one to add fullness to the lips.
 When the filler is first injected, it raises or swells up the area under treatment but the swelling recedes after a while.

 What is the ‘filler’ made of?
 There are a variety of fillers available both natural and synthetic, and a cosmetic surgeon will be able to decide which is best for the specific task at hand.
+It may depend on the budget and complexity of work done to the desired part of the body.

 How Filler Injections Work